-Plan International has been working in Guatemala for the last 41 years making visible the issues that most affect locals youths, especially girls and young women, supporting efforts to diminish poverty and advocating for the compliance of human rights in support of Guatemala's youngest population
+Plan International has been working in Guatemala for over 40 years on the issues that most affect girls and young women.
+We are working to end poverty and we advocate for the rights of Guatemala’s young people.

-We are currently working in over 608 rural communities in 5 Guatemalan Departments: Jalapa, Quiché, Alta Verapaz, Baja Verapaz and Escuintla.
-Our programmes have improved the lives of over 91,000 children and young people.
+We currently work in over 608 rural communities in 5 Guatemalan Departments (Jalapa, Quiché, Alta Verapaz, Baja Verapaz and Escuintla) to improve the lives of over 91,000 children and young people.

 Our priorities include:

 - Supporting children to access and complete a quality, inclusive and comprehensive secondary education